whitelight-whiteheat/whitelight-whiteheat/README.md

 # 👋 Hi there, I'm Justin Potter

-## 🚀 Full-Stack Developer & Tech Enthusiast
+## 🚀 Full-Stack Developer & Digital Artist

 I'm a passionate fullstack developer based in Brooklyn, NY, specializing in building scalable e-commerce solutions and modern web applications.
 With a background in Computer Science and 2+ years of hands-on development experience, I've developed a deep understanding of both frontend and backend technologies.